bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 Source: [Best Pay for Backend Developers](https://docs.google.com/spreadsheets/d/1AsHkGDEj-Vkf8CSxtHxETFsApp5f7LPf0b3UtBiP1kg/edit?usp=sharing)

 It’s important to keep in mind that Indeed’s chart is not flawless.
-For example, gas chromatography is the skill that boosts your backend developer pay the most (67.5%!)… but before you decide to take a course in it, know that it’s “the process of separating compounds in a mixture by injecting a gaseous or liquid sample into a mobile phase” (thanks [Wikipedia](https://en.wikipedia.org/wiki/Gas_chromatography#:~:text=Gas%20chromatography%20is%20the%20process,%2C%20argon%2C%20nitrogen%20or%20hydrogen.)) and only three jobs currently posted are asking for it.
+For example, gas chromatography is the skill that boosts your backend developer pay the most (67.5%!)… but before you decide to take a course in it, know that it’s "the process of separating compounds in a mixture by injecting a gaseous or liquid sample into a mobile phase" (thanks [Wikipedia](https://en.wikipedia.org/wiki/Gas_chromatography#:~:text=Gas%20chromatography%20is%20the%20process,%2C%20argon%2C%20nitrogen%20or%20hydrogen.)) and only three jobs currently posted are asking for it.
 It’s a very specialized skill that in reality almost no back-end developers are going to truly need.

-Meanwhile, Python and Go are much more in-demand skills, but they “only” offer a 6-9% increase in backend developer salary.
+Meanwhile, Python and Go are much more in-demand skills, but they "only" offer a 6-9% increase in backend developer salary.
 However, you shouldn’t expect to get a job if you can't code in at least one of these languages, and ideally [several of them](/education/learn-multiple-programming-languages/).
-The same could be said for the “computer science” skill – only listed on 90 jobs!
+The same could be said for the "computer science" skill – only listed on 90 jobs!
 But best believe you’ll struggle to get a job as a backend developer if you don’t know computer science.

 Use this chart to see which skills you should specialize in, or which to emphasize if you already possess those skills.